Beverle History, Family Crest & Coats of Arms

 Notables of this surname at this time include:

 - Robert Beverley, Jr. (1673-1722), American-born historian of early colonial Virginia, he is probably best known for his "Beverley's History and Present State of Virginia," published originally in Lond...

 Migration of the Beverle family to Ireland

 Some of the Beverle family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Beverle family to the New World and Oceana
+Migration of the Beverle family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: John Beverley who settled in New England in 1753; John Beverley settled in Maryland in 1732; William Beverley settled in New England in 1750; William Beverly settled in Maryland in 1747..

 |Contemporary Notables of the name Beverle (post 1700)

 - Beverle Lorence "Bebe" Buell (b.
 1953), American fashion model and singer